Efficient simplicial replacement of semi-algebraic sets: Introduction

 The algorithmic results mentioned above are consequences of a topological construction which can be interpreted as a generalization of the classical ``nerve lemma'' in topology.
 We state it here informally.

-Assume that there exists a ``black-box'' that given as input any closed semi-algebraic set $S \subset \R^k$, produces as output a cover of $S$ by closed semi-algebraic subsets of $S$ which are $\ell$-connected.
+Assume that there exists a ``black-box'' that given as input any closed semi-algebraic set $S \subset \R^k$, produces as output a cover of $S$ by closed semi-algebraic subsets of $S$ which are homologically $\ell$-connected.

-\begin{theorem*}[cf. Theorem~\ref{thm:main} below] Given a black-box as above, there exists for every closed semi-algebraic set $S$ a poset $\mathbf{P}(S)$ (see Definition~\ref{def:poset} below) which depends on the given black-box, of controlled complexity (both in terms of the description of $S$ and the complexity of the black-box), such that the geometric realization of the order-complex of $\mathbf{P}(S)$ is $\ell$-equivalent to $S$. \end{theorem*}
+\begin{theorem*}[cf. Theorem~\ref{thm:main} below] Given a black-box as above, there exists for every closed semi-algebraic set $S$ a poset $\mathbf{P}(S)$ (see Definition~\ref{def:poset} below) which depends on the given black-box, of controlled complexity (both in terms of the description of $S$ and the complexity of the black-box), such that the geometric realization of the order-complex of $\mathbf{P}(S)$ is homologically $\ell$-equivalent to $S$. \end{theorem*}

 \begin{remark} In the results stated above we make the assumption that the input semi-algebraic sets are closed.
-Using results of Gabrielov and Vorobjov \cite{GV07} on approximating arbitrary semi-algebraic sets by closed and bounded ones (up to homotopy) it is possible to remove this assumption.
+Gabrielov and Vorobjov \cite{GaV} gave a construction for replacing an arbitrary semi-algebraic subset of $\mathbb{R}^k$ by a closed and bounded one having homology and homotopy groups isomorphic to the given semi-algebraic set.
+Even though Gabrielov and Vorobjov proved their result over $\mathbb{R}$, the construction was extended to arbitrary real closed fields (with the approximating set defined over a real closed extension of the ground field).
+It is proved in \cite{BPRbook2} (Theorem 7.45), that the approximating set is in fact semi-algebraically homotopy equivalent to the (extension of the) given set.
+Using this latter result one could remove the assumption of being closed and bounded in Theorems~\ref{thm:alg} and \ref{thm:alg'}.
 We choose not to do this in this paper in order not to add yet another layer of technical complication involving a new set of infinitesimals. \end{remark}